sq1fya/rgp-www/README.md

-# website design for retro lovers
+# website design for retro gane lovers

-* link to retrogameparty.pl
+* link to [retrogameparty.pl]